 The first is the cost.
-It Works Greens® will run you $55 through the company’s website or $40 on Amazon for a one month supply.
-We feel this is too expensive considering the wide range of high quality “green” supplements already on the market.
-These, for example are half the price and show a higher nutritional value.
+It Works Greens® will run you $55 through the company’s website or $40 on Amazon for a one-month supply.
+We feel this is too expensive considering the wide range of high-quality “green” supplements already on the market.
+These, for example, are half the price and show a higher nutritional value.

 The claims don’t add up and that makes us suspicious of the company all around.
-The only claim that was valid is the “boost” from the green tea.
+The only claim that was valid was the “boost” from the green tea.
 If you’re looking for a boost, you can get the caffeine for a lot less money in a cup of green tea.
 Or even a green tea supplement like this one.

-Beyond those two concerns, we have no reason to believe that the product is harmful and if it works for you, all the better.
+Beyond those two concerns, we have no reason to believe that the product is harmful, and if it works for you, all the better.
 If your gut is telling you to give it a try, go ahead.
 You have nothing to lose but a few bucks.

 It Works®: Wraps

 “Wrap” your body in a cream.
 Let it dry.
 And pray for a miraculous weight loss.